boto/boto3/docs/source/guide/cw-example-creating-alarms.rst

 This Python example shows you how to:

-* Retrieve basic information about your CloudWatch alarms
+* Get basic information about your CloudWatch alarms

 * Create and delete a CloudWatch alarm